test01102/fredbarre.github.io/contact.md

 layout: page
 title: Contact
 permalink: contact
-subtitle: My favorites software, website.
 ---

 Hi, my name is Fred.
 I am a Tech-Expert (bitcoin, blockchain) bloging/writing on these subjects.

-Contact me if you are interested to get my writing for your website.
+Contact me if you are interested to get my writing for your website or anything else.

 <form action="https://getsimpleform.com/messages?form_api_token=3e7fb77bf99a6857fb4d4051226fa5ab" method="post">
   <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->